RumeelHussainbnb/BNBChainLearningPathway-Playground/markdown/avalanche/CHAIN_CONNECTION.md

 [Avalanche.js](https://github.com/ava-labs/avalanchejs) is a client JavaScript package that makes it easy to interact with Avalanche blockchain nodes, query data, submit transactions and offers plenty of other functionality.
 It's the official package developed by Avalanche, and is a preferred method of communicating with nodes on the private or public networks for development purposes.

-In this tutorial, we will learn how to connect to an Avalanche node using DataHub.
+In this tutorial, we will learn how to connect to an Avalanche node.
 You will need to complete the code in each tutorial, to make the dApp functional.

 ---